Multivariate Statistics 2

 Course overview:

-The participants will learn when and how to apply unsupervised and supervised dimension reduction techniques as MDS, MFA, t-SNE, UMAP, PCR or PLSR.
-A short introduction on PCA will be given at the beginning of the lecture (more details on PCA can be learned in the course Multivariate Statistics 1).
-The content of the course will help to understand the basis of the theory when doing a multivariate analysis.
-All topics are accompanied with hands-on exercises using the statistical software R. The participants are invited to ask as many questions as they want about the analyses on their own dataset.
+The participants will learn when and how to apply unsupervised and supervised dimension reduction techniques such as MDS, MFA, t-SNE, UMAP, PCR or PLSR.
+A brief introduction to PCA will be given at the beginning of the lecture (more details on PCA can be learned in the course Multivariate Statistics 1).
+The content of the course will help understand the basis of the theory when doing a multivariate analysis.
+All topics are accompanied by hands-on exercises using the statistical software R. The participants are invited to ask as many questions as they want about the analyses on their own data set.

 Topics: